-Figure 6 Qualified Scope and Opinion Report Due to Scope Restriction Independent Auditor's Report (Same introduc (Same introductory paragraph as standard report) Scope Paragraph Qualified Except as discussed in the following paragraph, we conducted our audit (remainder is the same as the scope paragraph in the standard report).
-Third Paragraph Added We were unable to obtain audited financial statements supporting the Company's investment in a foreign affiliate stated at \$475,000 or its equity in earnings of that affiliate of \$365,000, which is included in net income, as described in Note X to the financial statements.
-Because of the nature of the Company's records, we were unable to satisfy ourselves as to the carrying value of the investment or the equity in its earnings by means of other auditing Opinion Paragraph Qualified procedures.
-In our opinion, except for the effects of such adjustments, if any, as might have been determined to be necessary had we been able to examine evidence regarding the foreign affiliate investment and earnings, the financial statements referred to above present fairly, in all material respects, the financial position of Laughlin Corporation as of December 31, 2011, and the results of its operations and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+Figure 6 Qualified Scope and Opinion Report Due to Scope Restriction

+Independent Auditor's Report

+(Same introductory paragraph as standard report)

+Scope Paragraph Except as discussed in the following paragraph, we conducted Qualified our audit (remainder is the same as the scope paragraph in the standard report).
+Third Paragraph We were unable to obtain audited financial statements Added supporting the Company's investment in a foreign affiliate stated at \$475,000 or its equity in earnings of that affiliate of \$365,000, which is included in net income, as described in Note X to the financial statements.
+Because of the nature of the Company's records, we were unable to satisfy ourselves as to the carrying value of the investment or the equity in its earnings by means of other auditing procedures.
+Opinion In our opinion, except for the effects of such adjustments, if any, Paragraph as might have been determined to be necessary had we been able Qualified to examine evidence regarding the foreign affiliate investment and earnings, the financial statements referred to above present fairly, in all material respects, the financial position of Laughlin Corporation as of December 31, 2011, and the results of its operations and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-Figure 7 Disclaimer of Opinion Due to Scope Restriction Independent Auditor's Report Introductory Paragraph Modification of Standard Report We were engaged to audit (remainder is the same as the introductory paragraph in the standard report) Second Paragraph Added (Same wording as that used for the third Added Opinion Paragraph Disclaimer paragraph in figure 6) Because we were unable to obtain audited financial statements supporting the Company's investment in a foreign affiliate and we were unable to satisfy ourselves as to the carrying value of the investment or the equity in its earnings by means of other auditing procedures, the scope of our work was not sufficient to enable us to express, and we do not express, an opinion on these financial statements.
+Figure 7 Disclaimer of Opinion Due to Scope Restriction Independent Auditor's Report Introductory Paragraph We were engaged to audit (remainder is the same as Modification of Standard Report the introductory paragraph in the standard report) Second Paragraph (Same wording as that used for the third paragraph in Added figure 6) Because we were unable to obtain audited financial Opinion Paragraph statements supporting the Company's investment in a Disclaimer foreign affiliate and we were unable to satisf as to the carrying value of the investment or the equity in its earnings by means of other auditing procedures, the scope of our work was not sufficient to enable us to express, and we do not express, an opinion on these financial statements.